 I am Kathy.
-I am happily married to my high school sweetheart, Tony, with 2 wildly active boys, Travis and Emmett.
+I am happily married to my high school sweetheart, Tony, with two wildly active boys, Travis and Emmett.
 I am a writer, a speaker, and a dedicated long distance runner.
-I am a dreamer, a truth teller, and lover of adventure.
+I am also a dreamer, a truth teller, and a lover of adventure.
 Hope, joy, courage, and words matter deeply to me.

 I found my niche in ultra running about 8 years into my running career.
 It is when I am most exhausted after running for hours and feel like I can’t possibly take another step, that I feel the most alive.
 I live in that space, that hazy physical pain turned triumph and the mental weariness turned clarity that defies words and yet still makes me feel superhuman.

 Life was kind of breezing by all carefree like for us when our youngest son Emmett began having seizures.
 He was diagnosed with Craniosynostosis when he was just 14 months old and not long after, a lesion and bleed in his brain were discovered along with other complications.
 Emmett’s multiple diagnoses, surgeries, medications, scans, and rigorous hospital schedule affected the entire family but hit me especially hard and cast me deep into a world of hopelessness and depression.